 First, the wedding budget below does not include anything for your attire, accessories or any alterations.
 There is simply no way for me to predict what you will spend on those items.

 Second, this wedding budget is based on 120 guests.
 DAR will tell you that 140 is their max head count for a seated reception.
 And that is true, in a technical sense.
-However, I’ve found that most of my clients end up around 120 guests at their wedding.
-And I think this is a much safer number for your wedding at DAR.
-Even with 120 guests you will likely have to put 13 tables in the O’Byrne Gallery.
+However, I’ve found that most of my clients end up with around 120 guests at their wedding.
+And I think this is a much more comfortable number for your wedding at DAR.
+Even with 120 guests, you will likely have to put 13 tables in the O’Byrne Gallery.
 That is only 1 table away from the max that will fit.
-Maxing out O’Byrne Gallery is tough if you have either warm or cool temps because your guests sitting directly in front of the french doors will become uncomfortable.
+Maxing out O’Byrne Gallery is tough if you have even somewhat extreme temperatures because your guests sitting directly in front of the french doors will become uncomfortable.
 If you want to read more about RSVP response rates, check out my previous post on real wedding statistics.

-If you want to have dinner in the Library, your max head count is 98.
+If you want to have dinner in the Library, your max headcount is around 106.
 You can see the photo below for a wedding reception dinner in the Library.
 If you need more details on DAR wedding layouts, I’ve got your back.

 With your initial rental of DAR for your wedding, you get the Pennsylvania Foyer, the O’Byrne Gallery, and the Portico.
-Most of my clients end up also renting the Library, usually for the cocktail hour, but sometimes for the dinner (only if you have 98 guests or less!)
+Most of my clients also rent the Library, usually for the cocktail hour, but sometimes for the dinner (only if you have 106 guests or less!)
 The whole venue is fabulous, but your guests will love spending time in the Library.

 DAR allows their wedding clients to bring in their own alcohol, and this can be cost savings, but you will have to make sure it is delivered and removed within the time-frame of your rental contract.